Difference between room temperature superconductivity and energy storage superconductivity

 There are several side effects which occur in electromagnets, which must be considered in their design.
 These effects generally become more significant in larger electromagnets.
 The only power consumed in a (DC) electromagnet under steady-state conditions is due to the of the windings, and is dissipated as heat.
 Some la.
 [PDF Version]

-Why do oilseeds store so much energy
+Why do we need to store water for energy

-Why do oilseed plants need lipids?
+Why do power plants need energy storage systems?